 Shall be the chair of meetings of the Board of Directors and all scientific and business meetings of the Society.

-Shall appoint the chairmen of all standing committees of the Society and consult with these chairmen regarding the choice of committee members and the selection of subcommittee chairmen.
+Shall appoint the chairs of all standing committees of the Society and consult with these chairs regarding the choice of committee members and the selection of subcommittee chairs.

-Shall appoint ad-hoc committees as necessary and select their chairmen and members.
+Shall appoint ad-hoc committees as necessary and select their chairs and members.

 Shall appoint liaison members to other organizations as appropriate.